: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : passing the buck - shifting blame onto someone else for self-exoneration or to direct attention away from those really at fault. : For the ramifications of Covid-19 in the U.S. to China.

-: appeal to anonymous authority - insisting something is true because an unnamed expert, study, or generalized group (like 'scientists') say it's true. : Some experts say you can test too much, without specifying who says that.
+: appeal to anonymous authority - insisting something is true based on the opinion of unnamed or vague experts. : Some experts say you can test too much, without specifying who says that.

 : half truth - a statement that is essentially true, but lacking critical information and presented as the whole truth. : Trump credits only testing for more reported Covid cases, while ignoring the positivity rate, since testing alone can't detect Covid cases that aren't already there.[2]